Libensemble/libensemble/docs/platforms/platforms_index.rst

             cat $COBALT_NODEFILE > node_file

-Resource detection can be disabled in the *Executor* and users' can simply supply run configuration on the executor submit line.
+Resource detection can be disabled in the Executor with ``auto_resources=False`` and users' can simply supply run configuration on the executor submit line.
 This will usually work sufficiently on systems that have application level scheduling (e.g: ``aprun``, ``jsrun``) as these will slot each run into available nodes where possible. ``jsrun`` can also queue runs.
 However, on